Enpass Password Manager Review 2023

 Security

-Enpass encrypts your data, like the majority of its competitors, with AES 256, the industry gold standard.
+Enpass encrypts your data with AES 256, the industry gold standard.
 Should you not plan on using cloud synchronization, your data will only be stored locally, which some security-conscious users might see as an advantage.
 However, if using the cloud, the safety of your data depends on the standards of those providers and services.

-Enpass doesn't offer typical 2FA options, however, it is possible to assign internally created one-time codes, known as TOTPs (time-based one-time passwords) to certain data sets.
+Enpass doesn't offer typical 2FA options, however, it's possible to assign internally created one-time codes, known as TOTPs (time-based one-time passwords) to certain data sets.
 These work like an integrated authenticator app, repeatedly generating TOTPs within Enpass that remain valid for 30 seconds.

-This approach seems unnecessarily complicated, and a basic 2FA option would, in our opinion, be better.
-Apart from that, a lack of security when sharing is certainly the platform's Achilles' heel, however, Enpass does well by warning its users against making too much usage of this feature.
+This approach seems unnecessarily complicated, and a basic 2FA option would be better.
+Apart from that, a lack of security when sharing is definitely a major weakness.
+All the same, Enpass does well by warning users against using this feature too much.

 Visit Website